 I’ve spent some thirty years, now, waiting for a worthy patron to discover Learners, publish it in many languages and make our fortune; otherwise, that I might vanish quietly from this world without bothering with the upshot of my intervention.

-How amazingly lily-livered and chicken-brained well-connected people turned out to be, how many secondary perils and empty distractions they’ve given priority to, and how well insulated from important but unforeseen matters by an army of myopic gatekeepers!
+How amazingly lily-livered and chicken-brained well-connected people turned out to be.
+How many secondary perils and empty distractions they’ve persuaded themselves to prioritize.
+How flawlessly insulated from important but unforeseen matters by an army of myopic gatekeepers!
 My work ignored by all of them.
-Either they don’t give a damn or they worsen an already bad situation, as long as their bank balance fattens in the process…
+Either they don’t give a damn or they aggravate an already bad situation, as long as their bank balance fattens…

 As I review this text, its cosmic presumption stuns me.
 No special privilege entitles me to claim your time and attention; no lofty reputation, mighty patronage, personal charisma, business savvy, saintly complacency or literary merit.
 When I find decent work, I’m just another clerk and a distracted one at that.
 Nonetheless, I must claim your careful consideration here.
 This may be the most important text you read; that’s up to you and your fondness for the status quo.